 - Cut out circles about 3 inches in diameter.

-- Place the cookies on a tray lined with parchment paper and bake them for about 20 minutes.
+- Place the cookies on a tray lined with parchment paper and bake for about 20 minutes.
 When they are done, they should be light pink in color.

 - When you take the cookies out of the oven, let them cool down for a while, and then coat them in powdered sugar.